Marrowbone, Cumberland County, Kentucky

 Marrowbone is a census-designated place in Cumberland County, Kentucky, United States.
-As of the 2010 census it had a population of 217.
-It has a post office, with the ZIP code of 42759.
+As of the 2010 census, it had a population of 217.

 The Marrowbone Historic District, which includes three properties, is listed on the National Register of Historic Places.

+History

+In 1863 and early 1864, during the American Civil War, the area served as a hospital camp that served both the Union and Confederate armies.

 Geography

-It lies along Kentucky Route 90 west of the city of Burkesville, the county seat of Cumberland County.
+It lies along Kentucky Route 90 about 10 mi west-northwest of the city of Burkesville, the county seat of Cumberland County; it's junction with KY 496, which connects the area to Edmonton, is just east of the community.
 Its elevation is 643 ft, and it is located at about (36.8288889, -85.5030556).

+Post office

+The community has a post office, with the ZIP code of 42759.

 Demographics

 Marrowbone first appeared as a census designated place in the 2010 U.S. census.